- Adventure Club

 The Bass Fishing Club is a group of students that fish on the weekends during the spring and fall.
 Students have the opportunity to fish on land and boats.
 The club meets once a week during the spring and fall.
 Students are involved in various fishing activities, clinics and conservation projects.
 Anglers can fish in tournament invites and the top anglers will compete in IHSA tournaments.
 This is a great opportunity for students that might not be involved in typical sports to enjoy nature, camaraderie and the art form that is fishing.
 Students will learn from coaches and peers on ways to improve their techniques and catch more fish.
 Fishing is for everyone, so all are welcome!

-For more information regarding Newspaper Club, please Contact Ms. Alore.
+For more information regarding Blue Crew, please contact Ms. Benoist.

 The Mustang Book Club provides a great opportunity to meet other students who like to read and talk about books.
 The book club meets about once a month for snacks and book discussions.
 Every year the Mustang Book Club also holds a fundraiser to raise money to purchase library books for an underfunded school in Chicago.
 We take a trip down to the city to read to the students and donate our new books.
 If service and great book discussions is for you, then Mustang Book Club is your club!